 Even if you love cooking, it can be tough to carve out the time to put a meal together every night.
-Here are five easy, kitchen-tested tricks to help you save time when you’re cooking.
+Here are five easy, chef-tested tricks to help you save time in the kitchen.

 Read the full recipe before you start